 RIBEIRO FRIO TO CHÃO DAS FEITEIRAS LEVADA HIKE DETAILS

-Hike Duration: The hike will take you about 2-3 hours.
-There is a few hundred meters of incline towards the end of the hike, which will slow you down ever so slightly.
+- Hike Duration: The hike will take you about 2-3 hours.
+There are a few hundred meters of incline towards the end of the hike, which will slow you down ever so slightly.

 HOW TO GET TO THE TRAILHEAD